-- a weighted average of 8.0 for all elements of the Master's degree programme.
-This weighting is based on the credits; - the weighted average mark is calculated using the final marks for the elements of the degree programme; - not any part of the degree programme can be assessed with a grade less than a 7.0 in OSIRIS; - at the first assessment the grade for the Master's (research) project must be 8.0 or higher; - the initial grade for the work placement, if applicable, must not be lower than 8.0; - the final examination of the Master's Degree Programme has been passed within one year.
+- a weighted average of at least an 8.0, without rounding up, for all elements of the Master's degree programme.
+This weighting is based on the credits; - the weighted average mark is calculated using the final marks for the elements of the degree programme; - not any part of the degree programme can be assessed with a grade less than a 7.0 in OSIRIS; - at the first assessment the grade for the Master's (research) project 5 must be 8.0 or higher; - the initial grade for the work placement, if applicable, must not be lower than 8.0; - the final examination of the Master's Degree Programme has been passed within one year.
 Exemptions do not count towards a degree with distinction.